-Coronavirus: Public health expert believes Government not doing enough to prevent spread
+Coronavirus: Govt needs to consider closing schools, restricting public transport - public health expert Michael Baker

 Baker believes the entire health sector and many Kiwis most likely "breathed a huge sigh of relief" after those announcements were made.

-"The alternative is a very different scenario for New Zealand, where we would at a certain point have a pandemic wash over the whole country and potentially infect quite a high proportion of people," Baker told the Herald.
+"The alternative is a very different scenario for New Zealand, where we would at a certain point have a pandemic wash over the whole country and potentially infect quite a high proportion of people," Baker told the Herald yesterday.

 "Really this is new for all of us.
 No one alive today has experienced a pandemic on this scale, so we are just not used to it.